 Boys and girls are equally likely to have learning disabilities.

 My child writes letters back to front.
 Does this mean my child has dyslexia?

 Writing letters back to front in the early years is a normal developmental stage.
 It’s not always a sign of dyslexia.
 But it might be a concern if a child continues to reverse letters and numbers in the middle and later years of primary school.

 My child has trouble reading.
 Does my child have a learning disability such as dyslexia?

 On its own, trouble with reading doesn’t mean that a child definitely has a learning disability.
 There can be lots of reasons why a child has trouble reading, including a lack of opportunity to learn to read, or hearing or vision problems.

 Can a learning disability be ‘cured’?

-Learning disabilities are rarely entirely cured.
+Learning disabilities can’t be ‘cured’.
 But with time and support, many people with learning disabilities learn to improve their skills.
-The earlier the child gets expert help, the better the child’s chance of making good progress.
+The earlier a child with learning disabilities gets expert help, the better the child’s chance of making good progress.

 People with learning disabilities often manage well, particularly those who have learning disabilities that affect reading.
 It can sometimes be harder to improve spelling and maths skills, especially those that involve learning lists and tables of information.
 But there are ways around this, such as using specially designed predictive typing software.